FeedFoodie/feedfoodie.github.io/FBC/chapters.md

 ---
 layout: pageFBC
 title: >
-  The Fatebreaker's Codex: A Terminally Ill Genius's Guide to Survival
+  The Fatebreaker's Codex: A Terminally Ill Prodigy's Guide to Survival
 ---

 ## Chapters